Lackawanna County business and others go cashless for COVID-19

 Customers will use credit or debit cards for purchases here, or they will be able to exchange cash for gift cards to use.

-"So it's just like a credit card, you get a plastic gift card you can exchange the cash at admissions and then you can use it throughout your visit so if cash it the only option somebody has we are able to accommodate that we'll switch it over at the very beginning of your visit," said Jeff Roba.
+"It's just like a credit card.
+You get a plastic gift card you can exchange the cash at admissions and then you can use it throughout your visit, so if cash is the only option somebody has, we are able to accommodate that.
+We'll switch it over at the very beginning of your visit," said Jeff Roba.

-The Roba Family also runs Lakeland Orchard and Cidery in Scott Township, and that too is cashless.

 "It's a lot faster.
 We felt we'd be able to keep our lines down and then in terms of just exchanging things between staff and guest, we all know money is very dirty, to begin with, and then when COVID came up, we thought we probably don't want to be sending cash back and forth between guests and employees.
 That played into it as well," said Roba.